qemu/qemu/docs/devel/kconfig.rst

   directives.
 A device should be listed under ``select`` if the board cannot be started at all without it.
 It should be listed under ``imply`` if (depending on the QEMU command line) the board may or may not be started without it.
+Boards default to true, but also have a ``depends on`` clause to limit them to the appropriate targets.
+  For some targets, not all boards may be supported by hardware virtualization, in which case they also depend on the ``TCG`` symbol, Other symbols that are commonly used as dependencies for boards include libraries (such as ``FDT``) or ``TARGET_BIG_ENDIAN`` (possibly negated).

-Boards also default to false; they are enabled by the ``default-configs/*.mak`` for the target they apply to.
+  Boards are listed for convenience in the ``default-configs/*.mak`` for the target they apply to.

 **internal elements**